 Room and storage: Tight fit, head touches, I'm 5'11".
 Barely room to turn on my side.
 One small storage pocket.
 Vestibule is decent but my 85 liter pack peeks out from underneath a bit.

-Ease of use: Supe easy to set up take down (has the patented Jake's feet which makes it a breeze).
+Ease of use: Super easy to set up take down (has the patented Jake's feet which makes it a breeze).
 Has 2 v poles with a single pole spine.

 I've used this for a year now and it's great!

 The failed seam seal was allowing water to enter the tent on rainy nights.
 I bought a new tube of seam seal and sealed the exterior of the fly's seams.
 This solved the leaky fly problems.
 It doesn't look that great, but it works great.